yomboprime/YOSMRenderer/README.md

 - Download the binary map data for your contry or your region of interest.
 Mine is Spain.
-You can find yours in (geofabrik)[http://download.geofabrik.de] cd .. wget http://download.geofabrik.de/europe/spain-latest.osm.pbf.md5 wget http://download.geofabrik.de/europe/spain-latest.osm.pbf
+You can find yours in [geofabrik](http://download.geofabrik.de) cd .. wget http://download.geofabrik.de/europe/spain-latest.osm.pbf.md5 wget http://download.geofabrik.de/europe/spain-latest.osm.pbf

 - Download the stylesheet that transforms the map data in graphical data.
 I've used the default OSM style sheet.
-You can get more at https://github.com/mapnik/mapnik/wiki/StyleShare
+You can find more at [the mapnik wiki](https://github.com/mapnik/mapnik/wiki/StyleShare)

 git clone https://github.com/gravitystorm/openstreetmap-carto.git